Simple Ways to Add Custom Fonts in Elementor Free & Pro version (2024)

 Premium-Font-Sofia-Pro

-Just like wallpaper downloading sites, there are a ton of similar sites for downloading fonts.
+Just like wallpaper download sites, there are many similar sites for downloading fonts.

-To be honest, I haven’t used custom fonts on any of my Elementor websites as I’m fine with a combination of Montserrat & Mulish.
+Honestly, I haven’t used custom fonts on any of my Elementor websites since I'm satisfied with a combination of Hanken Grotesk, Montserrat, and Mulish.

-But at times, when I need custom fonts for Photoshop work, I usually go to these sites…
+However, when I need custom fonts for Photoshop work, I usually visit these sites:

 Lastly, I would like to share some of my favorite fonts including premium ones:

-By the end of this post, you should be able to get custom fonts inside your WordPress Elementor website.
+By the end of this post, you should be able to add custom fonts to your WordPress Elementor website.

-In case you face any issues or need help, drop your query in the comments section & I’ll be glad to help you.
+If you face any issues or need help, drop your query in the comments section, and I’ll be glad to assist you.

 2 Comments